Get Uncomfortable With Lupus Nephritis

 Bringing the right information and being prepared for your appointments can make all the difference in your lupus nephritis management.
 It can also help you better advocate for yourself and your health at the doctor’s office.
 Try some of these tips to get ready for your next appointment.

-Organize any recent results from urine tests, blood work and/or lab tests.
+Organize any recent results from urine tests, blood work, and/or lab tests.
 Keeping track of the levels of protein in your urine each visit is crucial to managing lupus nephritis.
-Your doctor will likely aim for protein levels to stay below 0.5 grams per day.
+Your doctor will likely aim for protein levels to stay below 0.5 grams (or 500 milligrams) per day.

 Keep track of your medical appointments and hospital visits